 When a person has dry eye syndrome, the tears are either draining or evaporating too quickly, or the glands are no longer producing sufficient tears to moisten the eyes.
 Your Boca Raton optometrist can assist you with an eye exam and the best course of treatment.

 Glaucoma is a disease that affects the eye's optic nerve.
 There are several different types of glaucoma, but most are caused by a buildup of fluid in the front of the eye.
 The optic nerve is what sends information from your eye to your brain, so damage to this nerve can reduce your vision or cause total blindness in just a few years.

 Keratoconus is painless and rarely causes physical irritation to the eye.
 One of the first signs of possible keratoconus is nearsightedness, blurry vision, and astigmatism.
 As keratoconus progresses, sensitivity to light and glare increases, making it more difficult to see at night, especially when driving in traffic.

 You might have myopia if you have headaches, eye strain, squinting, and difficulty seeing objects at a distance.
 Whether or not you have myopia and to what extent you have it will be diagnosed in a standard eye exam, which will require you to read an eye chart through lenses of various strengths as well as undergo an examination for eye disease.

 Macular Degeneration Eye Disease

-- A formation of new blood vessels under the macular that is typically discovered through an eye exam
+A formation of new blood vessels under the macula that is typically discovered through an eye exam

 In most cases, eye treatment to reverse the damage caused by macular degeneration isn’t possible; however, protection from sunlight, supplements, quitting smoking and eating a well-balanced diet may help to reduce the risk and progression of this type of eye disease.